Mesothelioma Researchers Funded Through Meso Foundation’s 2011/2012 Grants

 “This year we have awarded another half million dollars toward the search for a cure.
 Our mission to cure meso is clear and we won’t stop until it’s accomplished,” said Kathy Wiedemer, the executive director of the Meso Foundation.

-This year’s funded mesothelioma projects are:
+This year’s funded Mesothelioma Applied Research Foundation are:

 - Tao Dao, MD, PhD, Memorial Sloan Kettering Cancer Center – TCR-like mAb specific for WT1 peptide/MHC complexes on mesothelioma